Vulnerabilities in Windows

 Guard Physical Access to Your Computer

-Don't forget that anyone with physical access to your computer can make changes to Windows or visit areas on the Web that pose a risk to your computer.
+Anyone with physical access to your computer can make changes to Windows or visit areas on the Web that pose a risk to your computer.
+That physical access can be through malicious software on a removable storage device.

-This includes using CDs, DVDs and other devices like USB thumb drives with unknown content.
-Some computer systems have been exploited by mailing CDs or leaving USB devices in a company parking lot.
-Someone is going to plug them into their computer and release whatever troublesome gremlins are installed on those devices!
+Computer systems have been exploited by mailing CDs or leaving USB thumb drives in a company parking lot.
+Someone is going to plug them into their computer and release whatever troublesome gremlins are installed!

 Consider the following analogies when deciding that "easier is better" in your computing experience: